pradeephubgit/appsignal-docs/source/ruby/command-line/notify_of_deploy.html.md

 description: "Command line tool to send a Deploy Marker for an application to AppSignal.
 Deploy markers are used on AppSignal.com to indicate changes in an application, Deploy markers indicate a deploy of an application."
 ---

-!> **Warning**: This method of notifying AppSignal of deploys is **deprecated**.
-Please use the new `revision` config option instead.
+!> **Warning**: This method of notifying AppSignal of deploys has been [removed in AppSignal Ruby gem version 3.0](/ruby/installation/upgrade-from-2-to-3.html#removed-appsignal-notify_of_deploy-command).
+Please use the `revision` config option instead.
 Read our [deploy marker](/application/markers/deploy-markers.html) section for more information on how to create deploy markers.

 Command line tool to send a "Deploy Marker" for an application to AppSignal.